microsoft/fast/docs/contributing/testing.md

 There is a [FAST-DNA documentation site for MSFT Components](https://msft-docs.fast-dna.net) that includes built in developer and testing tools to manually test.

 Additionally, there are services included in FAST-DNA under `./build/testing` that can be used to assist in comprehensive testing.
 The configuration and tests are included as a starting point and as functional and UI testing matures these may become part of the CI/CD pipeline.
-As of now, these can be ran manually and the cloud services dashboard can be used to evaluate your code changes prior to submitting for code review.
+As of now, these can be run manually and the cloud services dashboard can be used to evaluate your code changes prior to submitting for code review.

 For those interested in using these services contact the project maintainers on discord to gain access.